-Chapters and verses are appealing because they give our Bibles a structure we can grasp.
+When it comes to reading and studying the Bible, chapters and verses feel about as essential as the steering wheel of a car.
+We wouldn’t quite know what to do without them.
+They give our Bibles a structure we can grasp.
 They make things easy to find and they break down long passages into manageable, relatively uniform chunks.
-They allow us to do things like find our go-to “life verse.”
 It’s hard to imagine a Bible without chapters and verses inside.

-What many people are unaware of is that chapters and verses are only about 500 years old.
-They were originally added to Bibles so that people writing commentaries and concordances could specifically reference a sentence or group of sentences in the Bible for their notes and commentary.
+What many people are unaware of is that chapters and verses are only about 500 years old, originally added so that people writing Bible commentaries and concordances could specifically reference a sentence or group of sentences for their notes and commentary.

-This foreign numbering system is well-suited for the niche purpose of referencing specific passages.
-But shortly after the chapter-and-verse system was conceived, somebody made the decision that they should be a standard feature in all Bibles.
-This was around the time the printing press was invented, so consequently the only Bible that’s ever been available to the masses is the chapter-and-verse reference Bible.
+Shortly after the system was conceived, somebody made the decision that they should be a standard feature in all Bibles.
+This was around the time the printing press was invented, so consequently the only type of Bible that’s ever been available to the masses is the chapter-and-verse reference Bible.

 So chapters and verses aren’t original.
 So what?
 They can still be helpful.
 It’s true, chapters and verses are helpful for some things.
 But in many ways they actually hinder our Bible reading.

 The book of Acts has 6 natural sections, each of which ends with some iteration of the phrase, “…and the word of the Lord continued to spread and flourish.”
 The number 6 in the Bible represents incompleteness or imperfection, and is always in striving toward the number 7, the number of completeness.
-The author of Acts intentionally created it with 6 sections to signify that the work of spreading the gospel is incomplete.
-It is the responsibility of those following the acts of the apostles – followers of Jesus in future generations – to be the 7th “section” of Acts and bring it to completion.
+The book is crafted with 6 sections to signify that the work of spreading the gospel is incomplete.
+It is the responsibility of those following the acts of the apostles – followers of Jesus in future generations – to be the 7th “section” of Acts.
 If we read Acts in a chapter-and-verse Bible, these natural sections and the powerful meaning behind them are covered up by an artificial structure imposed on the text.

 Chapters and verses also make it much more difficult to follow an author’s thought process.
 Many of us see chapter breaks as good stopping points in our reading.
-It makes sense – when we read any other book the end of a chapter often signals a good place to stop.
-Bible chapters, however, often begin and end before the author has finished his thought.
-In fact, the very first chapter break in the Bible at Genesis 2 comes three verses before the finish of the opening song of Creation!
+It makes sense – when we read a biography or a novel the end of a chapter often signals a good place to stop.
+Bible chapters, however, are often incongruent with the story’s plot or the author’s thought process.
+In fact, the very first chapter break in the Bible at Genesis 2 comes three verses before the end of the opening song of Creation!

 Finally, chapters and verses make it all too easy to grasp onto tiny Scripture nuggets and use them for our own purposes without considering the wider context of those nuggets.
-Philippians 4:13, for example, is less about us accomplishing all things and more about us enduring whatever setbacks and failures we may experience.
-We only understand this if we read what Paul has written around that verse.
-Many people also craft entire theologies and worldviews around a set of verses that seem to support what they believe.
-Yet often those verses mean something very different when read in context.
+Many people craft entire theologies and worldviews around a set of verses that seem to support what they believe.
+Yet often those verses mean something very different when read in their fuller context.

-When it comes to simply reading the Bible and taking in the story, chapters and verses set up all sorts of unnecessary roadblocks that hinder us.
-That’s why I encourage all of you to have a Bible created for reading, not reference.
-Not only will it make reading the Bible more enjoyable, it’ll uncover things you’ve never seen before.
+Having a Bible created for reading rather than reference will not only make reading the Bible more enjoyable, it’ll uncover things you’ve never seen before.
 The Bible will start to become beautiful again.